 Tossing the nuts with the coconut right out of the oven will help the coconut stick to it a bit.
 I have forgotten to do this on numerous occasions (like, um, when we took the photos for this recipe) – it still tastes amazing, the coconut just tends to drop to the bottom of the jar or bag.
 Really not a big deal at all, but if you remember to, toss it with the nuts right out of the oven.

-Last step is to wait for that to cool down, then mix in your keto-friendly chocolate chips!
+The last step is to wait for that to cool down, then mix in your keto-friendly chocolate chips!
 I’m a huge fan of Lily’s dark chocolate chips.
 I honestly can’t notice a difference between them and regular ol’ chocolate chips.

 Now your sweet and salty trail mix is all done, ready for you to enjoy.